literasibadguy/literasity/posts/memos/2024-01-22-khawatir-ngopi-kekinian.md

 Sekarang realitas yang ku lihat, satu jalan apalagi kawasan Mahasiswa, semua-nya Cafe dan Warung Kopi, memang salah satu menumbuhkan ekonomi, tapi ini kebiasaan yang bisa ku sebut buruk atau baik, tapi rata rata anak muda ni sudah melekat ke budaya nongkrong ini, kalau di warung kopi kelas murah meriah demi Wifi, paling dua gelas es teh berjam jam depan wifi.

 Cari aesthetic mengisi status story untuk malam minggu, hanya bermodal segelas es kopi susu, yang hampir sejagat cafe menerangkan lampu mellow nya dengan asap asap rokok menandai keramaian.

+Unlearn the idea that stress is necessary part of progress

+Transitioning from self improvement land, which creates a mental checklist:

+"I should be putting this energy toward something creative"
+"I should be reading"
+"I should be exercising"

+But more so self acceptance:
+Accepting where you are right now
+Celebrating wins large and small
+Learning from your losses

+to leave the world with as little regret as possible

+"Worry is a misuse of imagination" Dan Zadra

+When we wait to speak,
+we lose the moment in
+which our truth is most relevant.